 Earl Grey Panna Cotta Tarts Recipe

-For these tarts, I originally tested a flavoured-panna cotta recipe with less gelatin (¾ tsp), but unfortunately the resulting panna cotta filling was riding the line between set and unset, as you can see in the following picture.
-I liked it that way, but I don't think that it was "technically correct" so I retested the panna cotta filling with a little more gelatin (1 ¼ tsp) and the set was perfect.
+For these tarts, I originally tested a flavoured-panna cotta recipe with less gelatin (¾ teaspoon), but unfortunately the resulting panna cotta filling was riding the line between set and unset, as you can see in the following picture.
+I liked it that way, but I don't think that it was "technically correct" so I retested the panna cotta filling with a little more gelatin (1 ¼ teaspoon) and the set was perfect.

 The filling is still luxuriously creamy, but properly set so it doesn't ooze when you cut into it.
 I think I could even have gotten away with just a teaspoon of gelatin.
 In any case, make sure to carefully measure the ingredients for this recipe, otherwise, there's a risk your panna cotta won't set!